Onuryemez54/movie-app-javascript/README.md

 # Movie App With JavaScript

 Movie App is a JavaScript-based web application.
 It allows users to discover movies they want to review.
-Users can search in the search section ,can add movies to their favorites list ,can add comments to movies
+Users can search in the search section ,can add movies to their favorites list ,can add comments to movies,can list by categories

 ## Introduction